 * Pray for peace among the Daju tribes.

-* Ask the Lord to raise up strong churches among the Daju.
+* Ask the Lord to raise up strong fellowships of believers among the Daju.

 |Profile Source: Bethany World Prayer Center|